 Now that you have successfully attracted your potential clients, it is time to keep them engaged as the next step in the marketing funnel automation process.
 Your leads have now seen your landing pages, tracking down your online presence, and now they know that your brand exists.

 Informative blog posts are one of the best ways to engage your clients.
 A blog is where you can write and share interesting facts and statistics about your industry.
 Post more information about a product or a service, guides, advantages, and disadvantages, and write on other interesting topics.
 You can use blog posts as ‘top of the funnel’ content and during this stage.

 2. Social media

-Stage 3: Content for delighting potential customers
+Stage 3: Content for delighting potential customers (BOFU)

-- Special offers and loyalty programmes
+1. Special offers and loyalty programs

 2. Case studies

 Case studies are important for each phase of the client venture, including the ‘delighting existing clients’ stage.